kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/03-database-storage/02a-saving-stores-and-mixins.md

 ```

 ## View in browser
-* We see our navbar but we have an error because we didn't create the template
+* We see our navbar but we have an error because we didn't create the `editStore` template
-* We use the `editStore` template because we want to be efficient with our templates and use the editStore template for both adding and editing the Store
+* We use the `editStore` template because we want to be efficient with our templates and use the editStore template for both **adding** and **editing** the Store

 ![editStore error](https://i.imgur.com/9ScSklM.png)